joakimk/minimapper/README.md

 Validations on uniqueness can't be implemented on the entity, because they need to access the database.

-Therefore, the ActiveRecord mapper will copy over any record errors to the entity when attempting to create or update.
+Therefore, the mapper will copy over any record errors to the entity when attempting to create or update.

 Add these validations to the record itself, like: